-- Day 1: Mix in the pellets with the birds normal diet so that it makes up roughly 10% of the total feed in their bowl. - Continue this for the first 2-3 days then increase the percentage of pellets to 20% for the next 3 days. - Continue this trend by adding an extra 10% of pellets every 2-3 days until the seeds are only approximately 10-15% of the total diet. - At all times offer a range of vegetables, fruits and other foods as listed above. - Provide fresh food and pellets each day. - Weigh your bird regularly (generally first thing in the morning) to ensure that they are not losing too much weight and are eating adequate amounts of the new diet.
-Never change entirely to any new diet with out making sure they are eating adequate amounts of it.
+- Day 1: Mix in the pellets with the bird's normal diet so that it makes up roughly 10% of the total feed in their bowl. - Continue this for the first 2-3 days then increase the percentage of pellets to 20% for the vets@unusualpetvets.com.au www.unusualpetvets.com.au

+- Continue this trend by adding an extra 10% of pellets every 2-3 days until you reach your target. - At all times offer a range of vegetables, fruits and other foods as listed above. - Provide fresh food and pellets each day. - Weigh your bird regularly (generally first thing in the morning) to ensure that they are not losing too much weight and are eating adequate amounts of the new diet.
+Never change entirely to any new diet without making sure they are eating adequate amounts of it.